SeriousOldMan/Simulator-Controller/Docs/Updates.md

 Note: Some of you might want to have more control.
 No problem.
 All the files in the *Simulator Controller\Config*, *Simulator Controller\Translations*, *Simulator Controller\Grammars* and *Simulator Controller\Rules* folders are human readable and using a text editor and some *Diff* tool, you can do everything the automated procedure does on your own.
 But be sure to make a backup copy of all the files, just for peace of mind.
 Attention: These files use a two-byte character set, so be sure to use an editor that can handle this.

+## Release 3.5.6

+All configuration changes are handled automatically for this release.
+New plugin parameters "Call" have been defined for the "Race Engineer" and the "Race Strategist" plugins.
+You may want to check the [revised documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer) to check, if these parameters might be useful for you.
+Please note, that this version introduces [new report types](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist#race-reports) for the "Race Reports" application.
+Older reports may show missing data for the new report types.

+***

 ## Release 3.5.4

 All configuration changes are handled automatically for this release.
 You might want to check the extended options of the [Race Strategist configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-race-strategist), if you want to use the new "Race Reports" tool.